 Saturday was a rainy day so I made a big pot of this red lentil and vegetable soup.
 I’ve been making this soup a lot this winter – it’s vegan, warm and comforting, full of flavor and packed with vegetables (3 cups of kale!).

 Soup is one of my go-to meals in the winter.
-I love to make a big pot of soup and then use it up in different ways during the week.
+I love to make a big pot of red lentil soup and then use it up during the week.

-- It’s great with a grilled cheese sandwich – a classic!
+- It’s great with a grilled cheese sandwich.

 - Or serve it with a salad for a lighter option.

-- This soup is so thick and hearty, I sometimes like to serve it over rice with a side of sautéed veggies for a healthy, vegan dinner.
+- This soup is so thick and hearty, I sometimes like to serve it over rice with a side of sautéed veggies, like these green beans, for a healthy, vegan dinner.

 This soup is simple to make and uses basic pantry ingredients and lots of fresh vegetables.
 It’s seasoned with curry and cumin – both aromatic spices that give the soup a warm, earthy kick.
 And it’s packed with kale – an all round good for you green.

-- Prep all your ingredients – chop up the onion, celery, carrots and kale.
+- Step 1: Prep all your ingredients – chop up the onion, celery, carrots and kale.
 Measure out the lentils and spices.
+Have everything ready to go.

-- Sauté the onions in a large pot until soft.
+- Step 2: Sauté the onions in a little olive oil in a large pot until soft.

-- Add the carrots, celery and kale and sauté until the kale has wilted and the veggies are soft.
+- Step 3: Stir in the carrots, celery and kale and sauté until the kale has wilted and the veggies are soft.

-- Add the lentils, spices, tomatoes and stock.
-Bring to a boil and let simmer for 35 minutes.
+- Step 4: Add the lentils, spices, tomatoes and vegetable broth.
+Bring to a boil and let simmer over low to medium heat for 35 minutes.

-- Blend the soup with a hand blender to the desired consistency.
+- Step 5: Puree the soup with a hand blender to the desired consistency.
 I blended about half of the soup – I like it rich and hearty.
+Serve in a bowl with some crunchy French bread.

 What kind of shortcuts can I use when I make this recipe?
 I used two short cuts when prepping the ingredients.
 I used pre-chopped kale that was already shredded.
 And I used baby carrots – so I didn’t have to peel any carrots – just sliced up the baby carrots and I was done.